Twf Blog

 Current Pepsi Logo

 The 1940 update gave the logotype a more upscale and contemporary appearance.
-The writing was bolder and thinner after all the excess lines were cut off.
+After all the excess lines were cut off, the writing was bolder and thinner.
 This was the final iteration with the straightforward red-and-white color scheme.

-The company resumed using the logo in 2014, and it is still present on items today, albeit only on the reverse.
+The company resumed using the logo in 2014, which is still present on items today, albeit only on the reverse.

 The current Pepsi logo, sometimes known as the Pepsi Globe, has a smile-like appearance.
 A white swirl inside a sphere-like form separates it into blue and red sections.
 The Arnell Group reportedly earned $1,000,000 to rebuild the website in 2008.